mel1s4/vz-open-directory/README.md

 # Feature List
-[ ] Registered visitors can add a contact
+[ ] Registered visitors can add a contact <br>
-[ ] Visitors can get registered just before adding a contact [ ] Users need to be validated before being able to manage contacts [ ] Contacts can be downloaded in a compatible format [ ] Contacts can be voted and their score would be accesible by registered users [ ] Contacts can store the same information as any other contact in any other contacts app [ ] Open contact location in Google Map
+[ ] Visitors can get registered just before adding a contact <br>
+[ ] Users need to be validated before being able to manage contacts <br>
+[ ] Contacts can be downloaded in a compatible format <br>
+[ ] Contacts can be voted and their score would be accesible by registered users <br>
+[ ] Contacts can store the same information as any other contact in any other contacts app <br>
+[ ] Open contact location in Google Map <br>